Roman Catholic Diocese of Marquette: History

-Early years
+1700 to 1800

 During the 17th century, present-day Michigan was part of the French colony of New France.
-The Diocese of Quebec had jurisdiction over the region.
-The first Catholic Mass in the Upper Peninsula was celebrated in 1641 by French missionary Isaac Jogues, in the area that would later become Sault Sainte Marie.
+The Diocese of Quebec had jurisdiction over the few Catholics in the region.
+The first Catholic mass in the Upper Peninsula was celebrated in 1641 by the French missionary Isaac Jogues around present-day Sault Sainte Marie.

-The first resident pastor in the Upper Peninsula was the French missionary Reverend Jacques Marquette, who arrived in 1668.
+The first resident pastor in the Upper Peninsula was the French missionary Jacques Marquette, who arrived in 1668.
 Marquette founded Michigan's first European settlement, Sault Sainte Marie, and later founded St. Ignace, Michigan.
-Other Jesuits would follow, and maintain a presence throughout the years.
+Also in 1668, Marquette established the Sainte-Marie Mission in Sault Sainte Marie.
+Now called Holy Name of Mary Parish, it is the third-oldest Catholic parish in the United States.

-In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution, the Michigan region became part of the new United States.
+In 1763, with the end of the French Indian War, France ceded its colonies in North America to Great Britain.
+The Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
+After the American Revolution ended in 1783, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

+1800 to 1865

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
 In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.
 Pope Gregory XVI formed the Diocese of Detroit in 1833, covering the entire Michigan Territory.
-Reverend Frederic Baraga settled at L'Anse in 1843, after forming Catholic missions in Wisconsin.
-During this time, he earned the nickname "the Snowshoe Priest" because he would travel hundreds of miles each year on snowshoes during the harsh winters.
-He would devote the rest of his life to evangelizing in the Upper Peninsula.
+Frederic Baraga settled at L'Anse in 1843, after forming Catholic missions in Wisconsin.

-Founding of the Diocese

 In 1853, Pope Pius IX created the Vicariate Apostolic of Upper Michigan, removing its territory from the Diocese of Detroit.
-In 1857, the pope converted the vicariate into the Diocese of Sault Sainte Marie and named Baraga as its first bishop.
+In 1857, the pope converted the vicariate into the Diocese of Sault Sainte Marie and named Baraga as its first bishop.That same year, Baraga built a house in Marquette that served both as his residence in Marquette and as the first Catholic church in the community.
+Its church is the Holy Name of Mary Pro-Cathedral.

 During this time, the area experienced a population explosion, as European immigrants were attracted to work in the copper and iron mines developed near Houghton, Ontonagon, and Marquette.
 Baraga had few priests to minister to his diocese, which included Native American inhabitants, French-Canadian settlers, and the new German and Irish immigrant miners.
 Difficulties in recruiting staff arose because of the many languages used in the diocese; while Baraga spoke eight languages fluently, he had trouble recruiting priests with equal skills.
+In 1864, Baraga laid the cornerstone for St. Peter's Church on his property in Marquette.